manninenaj/HALO_lidar_toolbox/README.md

 This toolbox has been succesfully tested at several sites: FMI Dopper lidar network sites, ARM sites where Doppler lidar was deployed, Jülich (Germany), and Granada (Spain).

-Please note that the toolbox is not developed aynomre phase and errors might occur.
+Please note that the toolbox is not developed anymore and errors might occur.
 I've since moved on to different tasks so I cannot provide any suppor for this toolbox.
 Feel free to modify and improve if needed!